 |

 Typical Modified Tube Heater Wiring for 6.3vac Operation - This wiring diagram will show what is usually found in BC-348 receivers that have been modified for operation on an AC power supply that provided 6.3vac for the tube heaters.
-This is how most of the AC modified BC-348 receivers seem to be wired but there could be other variations that accomplish the same thing.
+This is how most of the AC modified BC-348 receivers seem to be wired but there are other variations that accomplish the same thing.
 As mentioned in the Series-Parallel description about the terminal strip - it is common to find pin 1 and pin 3 connections inverted from what is shown here.

 |

-| Wiring the Dial Lights Back to Series - Once the heaters are in the proper configuration, the next step is to change the dial lamps wiring back to series.
+Wiring the Dial Lights Back to Series - Once the heaters are in the proper configuration, the next step is to change the dial lamps wiring back to series.
 Remove the dial cover to access the dial lamp sockets.
 There will be two wires installed between each lamp socket.
 Remove the non-original wire which should leave one original wire connecting the two sockets to each other.
 The left side lamp socket should also be connected to the wire that runs through the panel on the left side.
 Then install the wire that comes through the panel on the right side to the right side lamp socket.
-This wire should then connect to R-111, the "DIAL LIGHTS" potentiometer. | From the pot a non-original wire is usually connected to the chassis lug.
+This wire should then connect to R-111, the "DIAL LIGHTS" potentiometer. >>> | >>> From the pot a non-original wire is usually connected to the chassis lug.
 Remove that wire and install R-81.
 R-81 is a 60 ohm 2W wire wound resistor but it isn't too critical, (I installed 100 ohms because that was all I could find and it works fine.)
 R-81 connects between R-111 and chassis.
 Install #47 lamps and test with +24vdc applied to the +LV input.
-The dial lamp circuit is connected directly to the switched +24vdc input and jumped to the tube heater wiring inside the dynamotor chassis. |
+The dial lamp circuit is connected directly to the switched +24vdc input and jumped to the tube heater wiring inside the dynamotor chassis.
+Usually, in an AC conversion, you'll find that the dial lamps are connected to the tube heaters in some way.
+For dynamotor operation you'll have to disconnect the lamps from there and connect to the +24vdc "on" position at the AVC-MVC switch. |

-| Rebuilding the Wiring Harness Back to Original
+Rebuilding the Wiring Harness Back to Original

 -